Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: The MACE Benchmark

+\paragraph{Validity Filter.} Even after popularity-based pruning, entities retrieved from the Wikidata API frequently contain artifacts of incomplete or inconsistent curation.
+Common issues include missing human-readable labels (where only a raw QID such as \texttt{Q12345} is returned), empty or placeholder fields, broken outgoing URLs, and unresolved entity references that point to deleted or merged items.
+We therefore apply a \textit{Validity Filter} that removes any triplet whose subject or object exhibits one or more of the following defects: (i)~an absent or empty \texttt{rdfs:label} in the target language; (ii)~a Wikidata identifier that cannot be resolved to a valid entity page; (iii)~missing relational fields required by the domain schema (see Table~\ref{tab:domain-schema}).

+\paragraph{Domain-Specific Refinement Criteria.} Beyond these universal checks, we further impose domain-specific refinement criteria.
+A key motivation is that Wikidata's coverage is often \emph{incomplete}: for a given subject, only a subset of its true objects may be recorded, which would introduce false negatives during evaluation---a model's correct answer could be wrongly penalized simply because it is absent from an incomplete ground-truth set.
+The domain-specific rules below therefore serve as heuristic proxies for \emph{completeness}: by retaining only entities whose Wikidata records exhibit signs of thorough curation (e.g., continuous yearly entries, sufficient object counts), we maximize the likelihood that the surviving triplets capture the full set of valid answers.

-\begin{itemize}[leftmargin=1.2em] \item \textbf{Award:} retain only subjects granted to a single laureate per year, with continuous yearly records and at least three objects per subject. \item \textbf{Office:} preserve subjects held by exactly one person per year, requiring a minimum of ten recorded years per subject. \item \textbf{Region:} include only countries with at least three administrative subdivisions. \item \textbf{River} \& \textbf{Language:} keep entities associated with no more than six countries to avoid overly generic mappings.
-To control annotation cost, we sample 600 instances from objects associated with a single subject. \end{itemize}
+\begin{itemize}[leftmargin=1.2em] \item \textbf{Award:} We retain only award subjects granted to a single laureate per year, with continuous yearly records and at least three objects per subject.
+The single-laureate-per-year constraint avoids partially recorded co-recipient lists, while requiring continuity and a minimum object count serves as evidence that the award's historical record on Wikidata is comprehensively maintained.

+\item \textbf{Office:} We preserve subjects held by exactly one person per year, requiring a minimum of ten recorded years per subject.
+Restricting to single-holder offices eliminates cases where Wikidata only logs a subset of concurrent holders, and the ten-year threshold filters out short-lived or sparsely documented positions whose records are likely incomplete.

+\item \textbf{Region:} We include only countries with at least three administrative subdivisions.
+Countries with fewer entries are often incompletely catalogued on Wikidata, and requiring a minimum count helps ensure the subdivision list is reasonably exhaustive.

+\item \textbf{River} \& \textbf{Language:} We keep entities associated with no more than six countries to avoid overly generic mappings (e.g., English is spoken in dozens of countries, making exhaustive enumeration impractical and verification unreliable).
+Capping at six increases confidence that the Wikidata object set is complete.
+To control annotation cost, we further sample 600 instances from objects associated with a single subject. \end{itemize}